 The District has a pre-payment system for school meals; however, we recognize that, on occasion, students may forget to bring meal money to school.
-Unpaid charges are the responsibility of parents/guardians and place a financial strain on the Food and Nutrition Department.
+Unpaid charges the responsibility are of parents/quardians and place a financial strain on the Food and Nutrition Department.
 We understand that mistakes happen, but meal payments are important to our program.